Lee Jaeseok Korea, b. 1989

 In recent works, he managed to expand spatial staging of the painting by engaging with the elements of the universe such as the moon, solar eclipse and the law of gravity.
 The sophisticated adaptation of visually familiar landscape without exaggeration allows his paintings to have a sense of silence as composed as the vacant space they have.
 His artistic practice which mysteriously portrays boundaries between individuality and society, regulation and desire, and life and mortality represents the pure power of universal stories.

-Lee Jaeseok received BFA and MFA from Mokwon University in Korea.
-His solo exhibitions have been presented by Chapter II (2023), Seoul Museum of Art (SeMA) Storage (2021) and he has included in group exhibitions at Gallery Baton (2023), Gwangju Museum of Art (2022), Seoul National University Museum of Art (2022), Space K (2020), Daejeon Museum of Art (2019).
-His works are in the collections of National Museum of Modern and Contemporary Art, Korea and Daejeon Museum of Art, Korea.
+Lee Jaeseok received a BFA and MFA from Mokwon University, Korea.
+He currently lives and works in Daejeon, Korea.
+In his early 30s, he had a solo exhibition at SeMA(Seoul Museum of Art) Storage (2021), which was validated as a promising painter.
+His works have been included in group exhibitions at Daejeon Museum of Art (2024), Ulsan Art Museum (2023), Ilmin Museum of Art (2023), Gwangju Museum of Art (2022), Seoul National University Museum of Art (2022), Space K (2020) and more.
+His work is represented in the collections of National Museum of Modern and Contemporary Art(Art Bank), KR; Daejeon Museum of Art, KR, and By Art Matters, CN.

 Works